espocrm/documentation/administration/workflows.md

 ### Create Related Entity

 System will create the record related to the target record.
-Target entity should be related with related entity by one-to-many or many-to-many link.
 It's possible to define formula to calculate fields.

 ### Update Entity